fclio/Machine-Vision-take-home/README.md

    <img src="images/0/pca.png" alt="Point Cloud Extraction" width="400"/>

 2. **Crop the Point Cloud**
-   - Since the brick is placed near the center, i filter out far or noisy points to enhance accuracy.
+   - Since the brick is placed near the center, I filter out far or noisy points to enhance accuracy.
    <img src="images/0/croped_image.png" alt="Cropped Point Cloud" width="400"/>

 3. **Calculate the Centroid**
-   - I compute the centroid of the cropped cloud, which gives us the **translation** of the brick in the camera coordinate system.
+   - Compute the centroid of the cropped cloud, which gives us the **translation** of the brick in the camera coordinate system.

 4. **Extract Rotation (Roll, Pitch, Yaw)**
    - The point cloud is centered around the origin by subtracting the centroid.